sonigy/YCS/README.md

 6) **How can I see the all replies to the found comment?**<br>
     In the header of the found comment, you can find the reply icon and the count, to see the replies click on the **+** button.

-7) **Why is the number of loaded comments (YCS app) less or more than is shown on YouTube?**<br>
-     The YCS - YouTube Comment Search app displays a more accurate number of loaded comments, replies, chat comments.
-Since YouTube can by has real-time processes over comments, for example: moderation by the author of the video, users adding new comments, etc.

 ## Requirements specification: